aer0ss/aerofs/docs/customer-success/how-to/build-and-deploy-prod.md

        cd ~/repos/support-website && python deploy.py

-# Eyja iOS App Build
+# Eyja App Build

-### Step 1 - Get the Certs and Provisioning Profiles
+### Step 1 - Get the Certs and Provisioning Profiles for iOS
+**Important**: Build this app on a machine other than the build machine due to conflicting certs for the appliance and the app.
+This will not be an issue when we upgrade our Apple certs.

 1. I assume you have Xcode and Xcode Command line tools installed and have a Gerrit account.